andrew/ultimate-awesome/README.md

 - [Amazing-Python-Modules](https://github.com/clementwzk/Amazing-Python-Modules) - A sorted list of the best python modules, famous or not. .
 - [awesome-hugo](https://github.com/cnych/awesome-hugo) - A curated list for awesome hugo sources 🎉🎉🎉 .
 - [fucking-awesome-css](https://github.com/correia-jpv/fucking-awesome-css) - 🎨 A curated contents of amazing CSS :) With repository stars⭐ and forks🍴.
+- [awesome-developer-recruiting](https://github.com/dailydotdev/awesome-developer-recruiting) - A curated list of awesome tools, resources, and strategies for hiring software developers.
 - [awesome-nova-based-Recursive-Zero-Knowledge-Arguments-knowlege](https://github.com/dajuguan/awesome-nova-based-Recursive-Zero-Knowledge-Arguments-knowlege) - Nova学习小组整理的基于Nova的递归零知识证明资料.
 - [awesome-bitclout](https://github.com/davidshq-legacy/awesome-bitclout) - A collection of resources relating to the blockchain social network BitClout.
 - [awesome-brunch](https://github.com/denar90/awesome-brunch) - A list of resources for Brunch.